Awful-Commit-Messages/MakeItWright2025/README.md

 # MIDI Project

 Utilizing the MIDI Java library to accept input from a MIDI (midi 25) device.
+Presentation and videos can be found [here](./presentation).

 ## Maven for Beginners